How to change my address on my driver's licence in Alberta?

 - You must update your driver’s licence and/or vehicle registration within 14 days of a change of address!

 - When you go visit the registry agent to update your address on your driver’s licence, they will keep your old licence and hand you a temporary one which you can use until your new licence arrives in the mail.
-And note that Canada Post can’t forward your licence to another address!
+And note that Canada Post can’t forward your licence to another address.

 - A fee is charged for a change of name or address.
 But if you request an early renewal of your driver’s licence or vehicle registration, the only fees you’ll have to pay are the renewal fees and no additional fee will be charged for the address change!
-Moreover, when Canada Post changes your address or postal code, they’ll send you a notice of the change and if you bring one of these notices with you, you won’t be charged a fee no fee for the change of address on your driving documents.
+Moreover, when Canada Post changes your address or postal code, they’ll send you a notice of the change and if you bring one of these notices with you, you won’t be charged a fee for the change of address on your driving documents.

 Frequently Asked Questions

 What if I am moving permanently from another province to Alberta?

 In this case, you can exchange your driver’s licence from another province for an Alberta licence.
 Here is what you are required to do: